Mary Cassatt: Impressionism

-Feminist Viewpoints and the "New Woman"
+Feminist viewpoints and the "New Woman"

 Cassatt and her contemporaries enjoyed the wave of feminism that occurred in the 1840s, allowing them access to educational institutions at newly coed colleges and universities, such as Oberlin and the University of Michigan.
 Likewise, women's colleges such as Vassar, Smith and Wellesley opened their doors during this time.
-Cassat was an outspoken advocate for women's equality, campaigning with her friends for equal travel scholarships for students in the 1860s, and the right to vote in the 1910s.
+Cassatt was an outspoken advocate for women's equality, campaigning with her friends for equal travel scholarships for students in the 1860s, and the right to vote in the 1910s.

 Mary Cassatt depicted the "New Woman" of the 19th century from the woman's perspective.
 As a successful, highly trained woman artist who never married, Cassatt—like Ellen Day Hale, Elizabeth Coffin, Elizabeth Nourse and Cecilia Beaux—personified the "New Woman".
-She "initiated the profound beginnings in recreating the image of the 'new' women", drawn from the influence of her intelligent and active mother, Katherine Cassatt, who believed in educating women to be knowledgeable and socially active.
+She "initiated the profound beginnings in recreating the image of the 'new' woman", drawn from the influence of her intelligent and active mother, Katherine Cassatt, who believed in educating women to be knowledgeable and socially active.
 She is depicted in Reading 'Le Figaro' (1878).

+Cassatt's independence and choice not to marry as a "New Woman" could also be seen as a reaction to the strict institutionalized misogamy of the art world at the time, in which a woman artist's marriage could have been seen as incompatible with any serious artistic career.

+Although Cassatt did not explicitly make political statements about women's rights in her work, her artistic portrayal of women was consistently done with dignity and the suggestion of a deeper, meaningful inner life.
+Many of her works depict a mother caring for a child and she painted them with warmth and attention.
+Unlike the other Impressionists of the time who often painted street scenes and landscapes, Cassatt preferred to depict the everyday life of women and the domestic labors associated with the home.
+This was unusual at the time because, while Impressionist pieces typically depicted women as passive objects for the viewer, Cassatt notably made the women she painted active observers with real engagement in their environments.
+Cassatt's work was shaped by her time spent engaging with these women in their private, intimate spaces, something that a male artist would not have had the social ability to do at that time.
+This disconnect from what the two different genders were allowed to observe as artists did not go unnoticed by Cassatt, and she notably enjoyed observing the complexities of gender relations in her work.
+The piece In the Loge (1878) is a good example of this, as it depicts a young woman watching the opera while a male admirer gawks at her from afar.
+The viewer is then also included in the voyeuristic objectification of the unaware model, exposing the social dynamics of the time.